Privacy Policies are desired and required everywhere. And there are numerous reasons for that, varying from moral to legal ones.

 Just think about what an $800,000 fine, as the one imposed on the social networking app Path would do to your business and ambitions.
 You would simply have to shut down, as was the sad case with Path.

 7. Because there is too much to risk…

 …and you cannot rely on the numerous “free templates” or “copy & paste”.

 Free templates and copy-pasting are used by many in order to avoid paying to people who actually know what they are doing.

 Free templates may help you get started.
 But are they actually good enough to protect you against all of the above?
 We doubt it.
 You also doubt it.

 Let’s be honest.
 A one-size-fits-all solution in law is more than likely to create a lot of trouble.
+Especially with the increasing awareness of the need to protect personal data online.
 Most of the templates that you can find online, describe a general case and would not protect you against claims and fines.